steadybit/docs-public/install-and-configure/configure-monitoring/new-relic.md

 To integrate Steadybit with New Relic, there are two general possibilities:

-* New Relic to Steadybit: checking for specific events from New Relic in Steadybit during experiment execution
+* New Relic to Steadybit: checking for specific events from New Relic in Steadybit during experiment runs
-* Steadybit to New Relic: pushing Steadybit events during experiment execution to New Relic
+* Steadybit to New Relic: pushing Steadybit events during experiment run to New Relic

 ### New Relic to Steadybit

-We are able to react to the different events of New Relic and process them within the execution of an experiment.
+We are able to react to the different events of New Relic and process them within an experiment run.
 You can filter the events and determine at which event type the experiment should fail.

 **Configuration**